School of Education Graduate Writing Center

 What does it cost to access the Graduate Writing Center services?

-All students enrolled in the School of Education are charged $15 per semester for services provided by the Graduate Writing Center.
+All students enrolled in the School of Education and Graduate School of Professional Psychology are charged $15 per semester for services provided by the Graduate Writing Center.

 What happens during an appointment at the Graduate Writing Center?